Bus Tours in England and Scotland

 Essential Britain

-Kathie, traveled in September
+Allison, traveled in October

 The route from London through the Scottish Highlands unfolds by luxury coach.
 Highlights include Edinburgh Castle, Loch Ness, and St. Andrews, with strategic stops every 2-3 hours.
 Professional drivers navigate scenic routes while guides share fascinating historical insights.